Amjad992/util992/functions/general/readme.md

 ### general.hitInHouseEndpoint

 - Send a request to an endpoint in the current server
+- if the method is get, the body will be stringified before sending

   ```javascript
   general.hitInHouseEndpoint((endpoint = ''), (method = 'get'), (body = {}));